wnfs-wg/nest/README.md

 - [`audio`](https://github.com/wnfs-wg/nest/tree/main/examples/audio) - Shows how to play audio from a file system using an `<audio>` element.
 - [`demo`](https://github.com/wnfs-wg/nest/tree/main/examples/demo) - A simple demo of how the `nest` package is used.
+- [`web3storage`](https://github.com/wnfs-wg/nest/tree/main/examples/web3storage) - An example app that shows how to store a WNFS on Web3Storage using the `nest` package.

 ### Checkout examples